These days we tend to treat subscriptions like a bowl of M&M’s at a party—we have way more than we actually should.

 You have to figure out what we refer to in the biz as your Unique Selling Point (USP).
 To translate it from business jargon: why the heck should a potential customer pick your business over the thousands of others out there?

 Try to get to a point where you can sum up your USP in a sentence.
 Think it’s too hard?
-Well, you can do this with just about any notable SaaS companies:
+Well, you can do this with just about any notable SaaS company: